C0mposer/Spyro-1-Practice-Rom/wiki/07-misc-settings.md

 When enabled, the game automatically **loads your current save state the moment the camera touches a portal**.
 This is useful for timing portal entries.

-- Stops the Manual Timer at portal contact, allowing you to easily time portal entries accurately
+- Stops the Manual Timer when Spyro & the camera touches the portal, allowing you to easily time portal entries accurately.

 ---